hugoArregui/dcl-workspace/docs/comms.md

 # Next steps: Scale with multiple nodes

-Archipelago should be able to register transport nodes and be able to balance islands not only in the available transports but also according to a set of owner-defined rules, in order to, for example, use LiveKit for an island in the casino and p2p in a plaza.
+Archipelago should be able to register transport nodes and be able to balance islands not only in the available transports but also according to a set of owner-defined rules, in order to, for example, use LiveKit for an island in a very crowded place and p2p in a place with very few peers.

 ![img](comms-v3-scale.png)